oumad/FooocusPlus/fooocusplus_log.md

 * the mixed language preset tooltips, the Chinese only preset frame under the Settings tab, the Translator button and Translation Methods selector are all removed unless the command line argument "--language cn" (i.e. Chinese language) is present
-* the "Big Model" translation method is removed since it did not work in SDXL2
+* the "Big Model" translation method is removed since it did not work in SimpleSDXL2 or in FooocusPlus
 * the UI Language selector is removed since it was redundant and only partially functional
 * the system information displayed at the bottom of the Extras (formerly Enhanced) pane has been improved
 * preliminary work on supporting Stable Diffusion 3.5 has been initiated